clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Optional: Specify module options and aliases
 ============================================

 Use the :command:`modprobe` command to load a module and set options.

-Because :command:`modprobe` may add or remove more than one module due to modules having dependencies, a method of specifying what options are to be used with individual modules is useful.
-This can be done with configuration files under the :file:`/etc/modprobe.d` directory.
+:command:`modprobe` may add or remove more than one module due to module interdependencies.
+You can specify which options to use with individual modules, by using configuration files under the :file:`/etc/modprobe.d` directory.

 .. code-block:: bash

    sudo mkdir /etc/modprobe.d

 All files underneath the :file:`/etc/modprobe.d` directory that end with the :file:`.conf` extension specify module options to use when loading.
-This can also be used to create convenient aliases for modules or they can override the normal loading behavior altogether for those with special requirements.
+You can use :file:`.conf` files to create convenient aliases for modules or to override the normal loading behavior altogether for those with special requirements.

-You can find more info on module loading in the modprobe.d manual page:
+Learn more about :command:`modprobe` on the modprobe.d manual page:

 .. code-block:: bash